-Speech to The Royal Television Society by Ed Richards, chief executive, Ofcom:
+This is the speech given to The Royal Television Society, by Ed Richards, chief executive of the broadcasting regulators, Ofcom…

 We have had a busy time – Guardian leaks at one end of the summer and McTaggart lectures at the other.

 When Steve Hewlett and I met up a couple of weeks ago, I said “Steve, what do you think the most important thing will be for me to talk about at the RTS?”

 He said, without a trace of irony and with a completely straight face: “The contents of your PSB review document.”

 “That will be the PSB review you shared with the readers of the Guardian will it?”
 I said.

 This business has a never ending capacity to surprise.
 I had one such just a few weeks ago.

 In common with many others I was enjoying the pouring rain on my summer holiday in Wales.

 No landline and a very unreliable mobile service meant that I’d been out of all contact for a day or so.